Full program description

 - Mutant and Transgenic Mouse Strains: A Beginner's Guide: This MiniCourse introduces important concepts related to mutant and transgenic mouse strains including tools that can be used to alter the mouse genome to create specific mutations or modifications.
 You will discover how mutations can be moved to different genetic backgrounds, how to choose appropriate genetics controls and much more!

-You can claim a Program Completion Certificate for completing all the MiniCourses in this program.
-You can also receive a Course Completion Certificates for each of the MiniCourses you complete.
+You can also receive digital badges and Course Completion Certificates for each of the MiniCourses you complete.

 This program is designed to meet the needs of people who are new to utilizing laboratory mice for genetic and genomic research projects, including: graduate and postdoctoral students, research assistants, early career scientists, lab technicians, and advanced undergraduates with a background in biology.